alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

    - Navigate back to the user list and select the next user.
 6. To enable MFA, purchase sufficient P1 licences and add them to all the new users.
    - You will also need P1 licences for standard users accessing the Safe Haven.
-   - You will need to be logged in as the "Local admin" user `admin@customdomain` to purchase a P1 subscription
+   - You will need to be logged in as the "Local admin" user `admin@<custom domain>` to purchase a P1 subscription
    - To buy P1 licences:
      - Click on `Azure Active Directory` in the left hand sidebar
      - Click on "Licences" under the "Manage" section of the left habd side bar